vijaykeswani/vijaykeswani.github.io/index.md

 Hi!
 I am a researcher interested in problems related to algorithmic fairness, data and tech ethics, and community-focused AI development.
 Broadly, my work studies the interactions between society and automation and addresses various questions around the potentially harmful impacts of AI applications.

-I am currently a Postdoctoral Associate in the [Department of Philosophy](https://philosophy.duke.edu/) at Duke University, hosted by [Walter Sinnott-Armstrong](https://www.sinnott-armstrong.com/).
-I am also affiliated with the [Kenan Institute of Ethics](https://kenan.ethics.duke.edu/) at Duke.
+I am currently a Postdoctoral Associate, working with [Walter Sinnott-Armstrong](https://www.sinnott-armstrong.com/) and [Jana Schaich Borg](https://scholars.duke.edu/person/borg) at Duke University, and [Hoda Heidari](https://www.cs.cmu.edu/~hheidari/) and [Vincent Conitzer](http://www.cs.cmu.edu/~conitzer/) at Carnegie Mellon University.
+I am based at the [Duke Philosophy](https://philosophy.duke.edu/) department and also affiliated with the [Kenan Institute of Ethics](https://kenan.ethics.duke.edu/).

 I received my Ph.D. from the [Department of Statistics and Data Science](https://statistics.yale.edu/) at Yale University, where I was advised by [Elisa Celis](https://datascienceethics.org/elisacelis/).
-Prior to this, I was at École Polytechnique Fédérale de Lausanne (EPFL) for two years.
-I completed my Bachelor's and Master's degrees in Computer Science and Engineering at the Indian Institute of Technology, Kanpur under the supervision of [Rajat Mittal](https://cse.iitk.ac.in/users/rmittal).
+While at Yale, I was also a Resident Fellow at the Information Society Project (ISP) at Yale Law School and a 2022 Policy Fellow at the Yale Institute for Social and Policy Studies (ISPS).
+Prior to this, I spent two years at École Polytechnique Fédérale de Lausanne (EPFL).
+Even before that, I completed my Bachelor's and Master's degrees in Computer Science and Engineering at the Indian Institute of Technology, Kanpur under the supervision of [Rajat Mittal](https://cse.iitk.ac.in/users/rmittal).

 ### Publications and Preprints
 *   Vijay Keswani, L. Elisa Celis\\